GenEd (Biological Sciences) – 4 credits

 Instructor: Dr. Christopher Hobbs is a renowned 4th generation clinical herbalist, licensed acupuncturist, research scientist, author, and teacher.

-Course description, overview and objectives: The course will be an introductory to intermediate study and practice of herbal medicine distilled from several world systems of healing, particularly traditional Chinese medicine and western traditional herbalism.
+Course overview: The course will be an introductory to intermediate study and practice of herbal medicine distilled from several world systems of healing, particularly traditional Chinese medicine and western traditional herbalism.
 Traditional medicine and current herbal practice methods will be blended with rigorous evidence-based research.

 Growing sustainable medicine and “farm to tablet” or “farm to medicine chest” will be emphasized throughout the course.
 Students will learn to make herbal preparations of all kinds (tinctures, salves, creams, and dried tea extracts) as well as growing, harvesting, and processing methods.